 This difference is practically reflected in the pricing of the two varieties – alligator leather products command a significant premium over similar crocodile leather products.
 This fact, plus the higher quality perception of the alligator leather has encouraged certain unscrupulous sellers to pass of crocodile leather as alligator leather.

-Alligator and crocodile are two different animals – even though they belong to the same reptilian order (this order also includes caimans, gharials and saltwater crocodiles).
+Alligators and crocodiles are two different animals – even though they belong to the same reptilian order (this order also includes caimans, gharials, and saltwater crocodiles).
 Here is a hierarchy of different leather types in this order, graded from the best downwards –

 - American Alligator

 - Saltwater crocodile

 - Freshwater crocodile

 As such, it is important for a buyer to understand the difference between alligator leather and crocodile leather.
 It is only reasonable that when you pay top dollars for a genuine luxury product, you should get the real thing.

 Identifying genuine alligator leather vis-a’-vis crocodile leather depends on the exclusive physical characteristics of each animal.
 These characteristics will help a buyer to distinguish between these two types with a fair degree of certainty – and become a connoisseur in exotic crocodilian leather!